tglauch/pyVPRM/README.md

 # About

-**pyVPRM** is a Python package for estimating CO₂ exchange between the atmosphere and the terrestrial biosphere using the **Vegetation Photosynthesis and Respiration Model (VPRM)**.

-VPRM represents two opposing fluxes — **Gross Primary Productivity (GPP)**, the uptake of CO₂ through photosynthesis, and **ecosystem respiration (Reco)**, the release of CO₂ back to the atmosphere.
-Their balance gives the **Net Ecosystem Exchange (NEE)**, the net flux actually measured at a flux tower or resolved on a model grid.
+Biospheric carbon fluxes have two components: **Gross Primary Productivity (GPP)**, the uptake of carbon dioxide through photosynthesis, and **ecosystem respiration (Reco)**, the release of carbon dioxide back to the atmosphere.
+Their balance gives the **Net Ecosystem Exchange (NEE)**, which is what is usually measured.

-pyVPRM provides a flexible, modular implementation that lets you mix and match data sources for vegetation, land cover, and meteorological forcing:
+pyVPRM implements the **Vegetation Photosynthesis and Respiration Model (VPRM)**, together with its AI-driven submodule **pyVPRNN**, in a flexible, modular framework for interpreting and estimating these fluxes within data-driven biosphere models.
+It lets you mix and match data sources for vegetation, land cover, and meteorological forcing:

 - **Satellite products** — Sentinel-2, MODIS, VIIRS, and others
 - **Land-cover datasets** — Copernicus Land Cover Service, ESA WorldCover (10 m), MapBiomas